How it all started...

 After the Utonagan left the Northern Inuit Society, several other groups split off due to disagreements.
 Some of these are the British Inuit, The British Timberdog, and The Anglo Wulfdog, to mention a few.

-All these different offshoot breeds and groups have, despite their differences, one thing in common.
+Despite their differences, all these different offshoot breeds and groups have one thing in common.
 To keep Edwina's dream alive to create a wolf-look-like type dog for the sofa.

 Here at Valkyrie Northern Inuits and Wolfalikes, we are trying to keep this dream alive.